kaku2015/PrivacySafeXposedDocs/FAQ.md

 - A:
 </br>Visit <file:///sdcard/.privacy_safe/privacy_safe.html> or <http://htmlpreview.github.io/?https://github.com/kaku2015/PrivacySafeDocs/blob/master/privacy_safe.html> in the browser.

-- **Q: Why does the photo still exist in the phone album after it is added to the One Vision**
+- **Q: Why does the photo still exist in the phone album after it is added to the One Vision.**
-A: Some mobile phones have a system built-in cloud synchronization services, such as Huawei, Xiaomi and so on.
+- A: Some mobile phones have a system built-in cloud synchronization services, such as Huawei, Xiaomi and so on.
 When you add a photo or video to the One Vision, the source file will be automatically deleted by the One Vision.
 However, when cloud services are turned on and allow automatic synchronization, they are automatically recovered from the phone cloud.
 After adding photos or videos to the One Vision, go to the system album and wait a few seconds, when the files are restored, manually delete them.

 - **Q: "Intruder Selfie" feature does not work.**
 - A: